simao-ferreira/dotfiles/DOCS-Mi3/README.md

 (add link)

 ## File Manager
 Mi3 has two file managers, one is ranger, a terminal file manager.
-Neat!
+Ranger is written in python, has three columns, the middle one is the *working* panel, to move between them you can use arrows or other defined keys.
+The most right column allows previews for files and images.
+It includes capabilities *vim-like* with keybindings and bookmarks.
+It is also possible to use external scripts.

+To make `ranger` display hidden files edit `rc.conf` with `set show_hidden true`.

+Ranger uses the default color scheme defined at `.Xresources`, but a specific theme can be set, adding `set colorscheme <scheme>`, by default comes with `deafult`, `jungle`, `snow` and `solarized`.

 Adding to Ranger there is also pcmanfm, a very well integrated File Manager.
 Very similar to the gnome version.

 ## Menu